Fractal AC circuits and propagating waves on fractals: Fractal modified Sierpinski circuits

 provided

 In particular, this circuit is a filter for this frequency range.
 Outside the range \eqref{e01-mSG-f} we have

-and so $Z$ is a purely imaginary impedance under these conditions.
-Note that the signs in front of the square root can be justified by considering the cases $\omega\to0$ and $\omega\to\infty$.
+and so $Z$ is a purely imaginary impedance under these conditions. \end{theorem}

+As a sanity check, the $+$ (resp.\@ $-$) sign in front of the square root can be verified by considering the special case of zero frequency limit $\omega\to0$ (resp.\@ infinite frequency limit $\omega\to\infty$).

-To obtain these results, observe that the Sierpinski gasket has the resistance scaling factor 5/3.
+\begin{proof}[Proof of Theorem \ref{thm:Z}] Observe that the Sierpinski gasket has the resistance scaling factor 5/3.
 This remains true for complex impedances because it depends only on the symmetries in the geometric structure of the gasket.
 Therefore the three solid triangles of impedances $Z$ are equivalent to one triangle with side impedance $5Z/3$.
-We can then do a delta-Y transform to obtain an Y-shaped circuit where each leg has impedance $5Z/9+1/(i\omega C)$, followed by a Y-delta transform to obtain $\dfrac{1}{Z}= \dfrac1{i\omega L}+\dfrac1{5Z/3+3/(i\omega C)}, $ which implies~\ref{e01-mSG}.
+We can then do a delta-Y transform to obtain an Y-shaped circuit where each leg has impedance $5Z/9+1/(i\omega C)$, followed by a Y-delta transform to obtain $\dfrac{1}{Z}= \dfrac1{i\omega L}+\dfrac1{5Z/3+3/(i\omega C)}, $ which implies~\eqref{e01-mSG}. \end{proof}

-An interesting additional fact proved in~\cite{AC-power} is that the characteristic impedances of the sequence of finite approximations of this infinite Sierpinski circuit fail to converge to the impedance $Z$ in~\ref{e01-mSG}, but that introducing a small positive resistance $\epsilon$ in series with each of the capacitors and inductors gives a sequence of scale $N$ approximating circuits for which the impedances $Z_{n,\epsilon}$ converge as $N\to\infty$.
+An interesting additional fact proved in~\cite[Theorem 3.1]{AC-power} is that the characteristic impedances of the sequence of finite approximations of the Feynman-Sierpinski ladder circuit fail to converge to the impedance $Z$ in~\eqref{e01-mSG}, but that introducing a small positive resistance $\epsilon$ in series with each of the capacitors and inductors gives a sequence of scale $N$ approximating circuits for which the impedances $Z_{n,\epsilon}$ converge as $N\to\infty$.
 Moreover for the regularized limit $\lim_{\epsilon\to0+}\lim_{N\to\infty}Z_{N,\epsilon}=Z$.

-For a physical configuration analogous to a two-sided AC ladder circuit, we can consider the infinite ladder fractafold shown in Figure~\ref{fig-ladder-f}, the (static) spectral properties of which have been studied in \cite{chen-Bohr,Str03,ST12}.
-Replacing the Sierpinski elements by the AC fractal SG-type circuits constructed by the process in Figure~\ref{fig-SG}, we can construct an infinite fractafold ladder with transmission properties very different from those of the ladders in Figure~\ref{fig-ladder}.
+For a physical configuration analogous to a two-sided AC ladder circuit, we can consider the infinite ladder fractafold shown in Figure~\ref{fig-ladder-f}.
+Replacing the Sierpinski elements with the AC fractal SG-type circuits constructed by the process in Figure~\ref{fig-SG}, we can construct an infinite fractafold ladder with transmission properties very different from those of the ladders in Figure~\ref{fig-ladder}.
+Understanding the connection between (static) spectral analysis on fractafolds \cite{chen2015spectral,Str03,ST12} and dynamical AC behavior is an interesting open question.